 Jerome was instrumental in the establishment of e Essex County Demonstration Farm at Holiday Beach Conservation Area in 1996.
 He participated in its management, assisting with the planting and harvesting of demonstration and research field plots.

-Jerome Deslippe’s dedication and passion for both agriculture and his community in Essex County, as well as his conservation practices on his own farm, make him a deserving recipient of the Essex County Conservation Farm Award for 2017.
+Jerome Deslippe’s dedication and passion for both agriculture and his community in Essex County, as well as his conservation practices on his own farm, made him a deserving recipient of the Essex County Conservation Farm Award for 2017.
 His passion and dedication is an inspirational legacy.